alexion1/mongodb_express_charts_docker_compose_file/README.md

 [MongoDB](https://www.mongodb.com/) is a modern versatile user-friendly database.
 Here I use the [official image](https://hub.docker.com/_/mongo) of [MongoDB Community Edition](https://docs.mongodb.com/manual/installation/#mongodb-community-edition-installation-tutorials).
 [mongo-express](https://hub.docker.com/_/mongo-express) is a Web-based MongoDB admin interface.
 [Mongo Charts](https://docs.mongodb.com/charts/current/) is a tool for MongoDB analytic.
+Included are also MongoDB database tools and Python API.

 This script simplifies installation of these tools.
 If not found, Docker images will be pulled by Docker Compose.
 These two files (*docker-compose.yml* and *charts-mongodb-uri*) is all you need to setup and run Mongo DB with Charts and web UI.